 • Cannot be pregnant or have a legal obligation to support children or other dependents.

-To receive a nomination from Sen. Kenney’s office, applicants must have an ACT score of at least 25 or an SAT Score of at least 1200.
+To receive a nomination from Sen. Kennedy’s office, applicants must have an ACT score of at least 25 or an SAT score of at least 1200.